-If you’re planning on volunteering, teaching, or studying abroad, or even just traveling internationally, you’ll want to think about the type of accommodations that best suit your needs.
+If you’re planning on volunteering, teaching, interning, or studying abroad, or even just traveling internationally for fun, you’ll want to think about the type of accommodations that best suit your needs.
 There are tons of housing types to choose from, but one popular option is to stay in hostels during your travels – particularly if you’re with a group or if you’re on a tight budget.

 But just what is a hostel?
 And how do hostels work?
 Let’s take a look at what you can expect from staying in a hostel, and whether it’s the right option for you.